CHTC/chtc-website-source/_events/2023-01-10-hpc-cluster-faq.md

 {% capture main %}

-<p style="font-size: larger; font-weight: bold;">HPC cluster FAQ, on January 19th!</p>

 This January, we will be going live with a completely new HPC cluster – new execute nodes, new file system, new network, and new operating system/software modules!
 This is a continuation of the campus investment in a technology refresh at CHTC, started this summer with our HTC system.

 We will send an email to the chtc-users mailing list when the new cluster is live.

 We are planning two FAQ sessions to go through needed transition steps and answer questions.
 These sessions will be offered: